ghoti143/resume/README.md

 **Senior Software Engineer at Corvesta Inc.**
 September 2012 - April 2015
-* Porting a custom suite of applications from VB6 to ASP.NET MVC4.
+* Ported a custom suite of applications from VB6 to ASP.NET MVC4.
-* Full stack support on legacy code written in PL/SQL, VB6 and C#.
+* Supported legacy codebase written in PL/SQL, VB6 and C#.
+* Researched emerging JavaScript frameworks
-* In addition to my core responsibilities, I mentored an intern, led classes on design patterns, researched emerging JavaScript frameworks, and contributed to the open source AngularJS project.
+* Contributed to the open source AngularJS project.
-* taught training sessions on Express, Node.js, and design patterns
+* Taught training sessions on Express, Node.js, and design patterns
+* Mentored an intern

 **Senior GIS Developer at Geographic Information Services, Inc.**
 July 2009 - September 2012